ni/install-systemlink-enterprise/guide/installation-guide.md

 [Refer to the Helm documentation for additional information about the install command](https://helm.sh/docs/helm/helm_upgrade/).

-## Validation
+## 5. Validate the Install

 SystemLink provides a set of Helm tests to help validate a new installation.
-These can be run as follows:
+Run the test using the following command:

 ```bash
 helm test <release> --namespace <namespace>